iOS 12.1 Beta Includes Fix for iOS 12 iPhone and iPad Charging Issue

 According to iMore's Rene Ritchie, the new iOS 12.1 beta fixes the issue so iOS users will no longer need to double check to make sure their devices are charging after being plugged in.

-Today’s iOS 12.1 beta includes a fix for the charging issue some people were experiencing with iPhone and iPad.— Rene Ritchie (@reneritchie) October 2, 2018
+Today’s iOS 12.1 beta includes a fix for the charging issue some people were experiencing with iPhone and iPad.
+With it, no more delay or uncertainty about charging.
+You’ll be back to just plugging it in and getting power.
+(Pretty much what I said in my video yesterday.) — Rene Ritchie (@reneritchie) October 2, 2018

 The bug does not affect all iPhones and iPads, but those who are impacted have seen their devices fail to charge over Lightning when plugged in while the iPhone is asleep.